yifanwu/diel/notes/compiling.md

 One common issue is the extra "," the error message currently is very opaque and does not point at the ",".

+Use [fuzzy search](http://fusejs.io/) to suggest to developers what they might mean instead --- basically insert the table names into fusejs list and search against that --- it's pretty fast!

+The relation reference should check against IR, and the column reference should check against the select body.

 ## Current Design Issues

 Right now we can load custom DB but not custom TS definition, which does not make sense.